 Click Create pull request.

-Enter a title and description to give the approver the appropriate context about what’s in the request.
+Enter a title and description to let us know what’s in the request.

-Scroll to the bottom of the page, making sure that only your changed files are in this pull request.
+Scroll to the bottom of the page, and make sure that only your changed files are in this pull request.
 Otherwise, you could overwrite changes from other people.

-Click Create pull request again to actually submit the pull request.
+Click Create pull request again to actually submit your edits.